ExoKalork/EHWVB/README.md

 - Remember position and scale
 - About menu
-- Multiple accounts
+- Multiple accounts (Website is using IP check.)
-- Refresh Page button
-- Check if user is online before voting because random disconnecting can apparently happen. (website's fault)
 - "/WaitForInternet" argument.
 Some really quick drives can load EHWVB before internet is loaded.